 The points system

 Applications to the IES are graded on a points system, with the total made up from a combination of academic and work experience.
-The final decision on the appropriate membership grade will be with the Application Review Panel (ARP).
+The decision on the appropriate membership grade is decided by the Application Review Panel (ARP).